Heineken USA Spotlights LEED Gold Certification

 - Its sponsorship of Taxi Magic, a digital platform that helps consumers conveniently book and pay for a taxi ride home after an evening out, which provided more than 900,000 taxi rides to consumers; and

-The 2010 introduction of the initiative ushered in a new epoch of focus on sustainability for the company.
-Based on input from a broad set of stakeholders, "Brewing a Better Future" provides Amsterdam-based Heineken with a clear road map, furthering its aim to be the "World's Greenest International Brewer."
+This initiative, introduced in 2010, has ushered in a new era of focus on sustainability for the company.
+Based on input from a broad set of stakeholders, "Brewing a Better Future" provides Amsterdam-based Heineken with a clear roadmap, furthering its aim to be the "World's Greenest International Brewer."